 The media system based on ad revenue manufactured consent.
 The media system based on soliciting the audience’s support manufactures anger.
 The ad-driven media produced happy customers.
 The reader-driven media produces angry citizens.
 The former served consumerism.
 The latter serves polarization.

-This is a systemic requirement of the new news media business model set within, and reinforced by, the backdrop of the larger media environment comprised of both new and old media.
-The entire media environment rewards the rage and polarization of their actors and users.
+Thus, the entire media environment, comprised of both new and old media, rewards now the rage and polarization of their actors and users.
 Polarization has become the software of digital capitalism.